Best Hair Oils for Growth, Scalp Health & Shine: A Complete Expert Guide

 If you're considering the derma-rolling technique for hair growth, be sure to discuss the addition of any oils or products with your treatment prescriber.

-Can I Use Face Oil in My Hair
+Can You Use Face Oil on Hair (or Hair Oil on Beards)?

 Of course.